-Frampton’s archive arrived at the CCA a few months ago; this conversation is a first step in providing access to this body of work, as well as beginning to think about how architectural archives generated outside of design practice can inform our understanding of the field today.
-Next, an exhibition on Frampton’s teaching, curated by Kim Förster, will open at the CCA on 31 May 2017.
-Anchored by the syllabi from three core courses in history, theory, and design, the exhibition highlights Frampton’s role in the changing landscape of architectural education over several generations.
+Frampton’s archive arrived at the CCA in 2017.
+This conversation is a first step in providing access to this body of work, as well as beginning to think about how architectural archives generated outside of design practice can inform our understanding of the field today.
+An exhibition on Frampton’s teaching, curated by Kim Förster, opened at the CCA on 31 May 2017.
+Anchored by the syllabi from four core courses in history, theory, and design, the exhibition highlights Frampton’s role in the changing landscape of architectural education over several generations.

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
 If you have any questions, please email us at email@example.com.

 Thank you for signing up.
 You'll begin to receive emails from us shortly.

 We’re not able to update your preferences at the moment.
 Please try again later.